FDA Warning: Henna Tattoos More Dangerous than Most People Realize | DC Metro Area Personal Injury Law Blog

 How do I know what’s in a temporary tattoo or henna/mehndi product?

-Cosmetics including temporary skin-staining products that are sold on a retail basis to consumers must have their ingredients listed on the label.
+Cosmetics, including temporary skin-staining products that are sold on a retail basis to consumers, must have their ingredients listed on the label.
 Without such an ingredient declaration, they are considered misbranded and are illegal in interstate commerce.
 FDA requires the ingredient declaration under the authority of the Fair Packaging and Labeling Act (FPLA).

 Because the FPLA does not apply to cosmetic samples and products used exclusively by professionals–for example, for application at a salon, or a booth at a fair or boardwalk–the requirement for an ingredient declaration does not apply to these products.

-Does FDA approve color additives?
+Does the FDA approve color additives?

-By law, except for coal tar colors used in hair dyes, color additives used in cosmetics must be approved by FDA for their intended uses.
-Some may not be used unless FDA has certified in its own labs that the composition of each batch meets the regulatory requirements.
+By law, except for coal tar colors used in hair dyes, color additives used in cosmetics must be approved by the FDA for their intended uses.
+Some may not be used unless the FDA has certified in its own labs that the composition of each batch meets the regulatory requirements.
 Cosmetics–including temporary tattoo products–that do not comply with restrictions on color additives are considered adulterated and are illegal in interstate commerce.

-Does FDA approve other cosmetic ingredients?
+Does the FDA approve other cosmetic ingredients?

 ‘Warning-The safety of this product has not been determined.’